LaswitchTech/writr/README.md

 This template was converted from the WordPress theme Writr.
 It was voted for by [DokuWiki](https://www.dokuwiki.org) users from a selection of 19 other WordPress themes to convert.

 ## Features
   - Improve the general aesthetic for a more modern look and consistency
   - Personalize using template's configurations and template's style configurations
   - Support for Bootstrap Icons
   - Support for many DokuWiki Plugins
   - A new toolbar is now available in the template configuration.
 Based on the original WordPress Theme Writr.
   - A new set of tooltips is now available in the template configuration.
   - Hide/Show Site-Tools based on user login.
 (CMS mode)
-- Set Site Identity per namespace including Logo, Title, Link and Tagline
+  - Set Site Identity per namespace including Logo, Title, Link and Tagline.

 ## License
 This software is distributed under the [GPL2](COPYING) license.